shree998/Campus-Expert/submissions/rupsha/module-1/community-assessment.md

 ## Culture

 The community is very open to learning new things, and we have very funfilled gatherings teaching new things to each other and looking for projects to take up.
+We do not yet have any policies in place.
+There aren't a lot of disagreements since all of us are usually involved in the decision making process.